 - 3. The transportation system damage assessment (Step 3) will be completed. - a.
-The team(s) will be comprised of one Forest Service Engineer and one Federal Highway Administration Engineer.

-b.
-Priorities for Assessment
+The team(s) will be comprised of one Forest Service Engineer and one Federal Highway Administration Engineer. - b.
+Priorities for Assessment c.
+Support d.
+Coordination

 These will be established by the respective District Rangers and Forest Engineer, and a proposed schedule will be established.